IllogicalTree/CSharp2TS/CSharp2TS.Core/PACKAGE.md

 ## Getting Started

-Add the following attributes to your project to include or exclude them in the CSharp2TS.CLI tool's TypeScript generation.
+Add the following attributes to your project to include or exclude items in the CSharp2TS.CLI tool's TypeScript generation.

 **TSInterface** can be added to a class to generate a TypeScript interface.